// Machine Learning 2026 โฑ ~3 min read

 LLM Observability

 Full-stack tracing of every LLM call, chain step, and tool invocation.
-See latency, token usage, and outputs in a single timeline view.
+See latency, token usage, and outputs.

 Guardrails